 1 Book your citizenship ceremony

 The ceremony is the final step to becoming a British citizen.
-It is a way of formally welcoming you into your community, as well as a new British citizen.
+It is a way of formally welcoming you into your community, as well as becoming a new British citizen.

 The ceremony is a legal requirement if your application to become a British citizen has been accepted and you are over 18.
-Under-18s are welcome to attend if they wish.

 There is no additional charge for this ceremony, as this is included in the fee you have already paid for your British Citizenship Application.